 Britain is full of ancient monuments.
-People practically trip over them on their morning stroll to the haberdasher’s.
-Think medieval castles.
-Roman baths.
-Megalithic villages.
-Ancient earthworks.
-Giant hill figures.
-The landscape is littered with historic monuments and this article is a snapshot of perhaps the most famous: Stonehenge.
+We practically trip over them on our morning stroll to the haberdashers.
+Medieval castles, Roman baths, Megalithic villages, giant hill figures: the landscape is littered with historic monuments, the most famous of which is Stonehenge.

-Stonehenge is a Neolithic monument, which means it dates back to the late Stone Age, where polished stone weapons and implements prevailed.
-It’s not the biggest henge out there, but Stonehenge is the most picturesque and architecturally sophisticated.
-It is the only surviving lintelled stone circle, which I don’t need to tell you means it has horizontal blocks.
+Stonehenge is Neolithic, which means it dates back to the late Stone Age, where polished stone weapons and implements were all the rage.
+It’s not the biggest henge in Britain, but Stonehenge is arguably the most picturesque and architecturally sophisticated.
+It’s also the only surviving lintelled stone circle, which I don’t need to tell you means it has horizontal blocks.

 - Who in their right mind built Stonehenge?

-- How did they do it before the invention of the wheel?
+- How was this even possible before the invention of the wheel?

-- What on Earth is a henge for anyway?
+- What exactly does a henge do, anyway?

 Stonehenge Was Built in Phases